-Antennæ brown, first joint yellowish on the inner and inferior sides; thorax with two series of large granules furnishing hairs; superior wings covered with bullæ or minute raised points, and with short scattered hairs; inner margin of a somewhat darker colour; a band on the middle not reaching the costal margin; an irregular sublunate line, composed of confluent spots at the termination of the central elongated area, and posterior margin, fuscous; inferior wings fuscous on the posterior margin; setæ of the tibia and tarsi, black.

-Length to tip of the wings seven-tenths of an inch.
+Antennæ brown, first joint yellowish on the inner and inferior sides; thorax with two series of large granules furnishing hairs; superior wings covered with bullæ or minute raised points, and with short scattered hairs; inner margin of a somewhat darker colour; a band on the middle, not reaching the costal margin; an irregular sublunate line, composed of confluent spots, at the termination of the central elongated area; and posterior margin, fuscous; inferior wings fuscous on the posterior margin; setæ of the tibia and tarsi black.
+Length to tip of the wings $\frac{7}{10}$ of an inch.

 2. P. radiata.
-Pale yellowish-brown; wings with a fuscous circle, from which proceed four radii.
+Pale yellowish brown; wings with a fuscous circle from which proceed four radii.
+Inhabits N. W. Territory.

-Antennæ fuscous; vertex and neck hairy; thorax on each side before the wings, and two dorsal series, hairy; superior wings nearly hyaline; beyond the middle a large fuscous circle from which a dilated line proceeds to the tip, another to the inferior angle, a third to the carpal spot, and a fourth towards the base, interrupted in its middle; dorsal margin, particularly towards the base, fuscous; surface with scattered hairs, those of the nervures more distinct and blackish; tibia and tarsi with black setæ.

-Length to tip of wings seven-tenths of an inch.
+Antennæ fuscous; vertex and neck hairy; thorax on each side before the wings, and two dorsal series, hairy; superior wings nearly hyaline; beyond the middle a large fuscous circle, from which a dilated line proceeds to the tip, another to the inferior angle, a third to the carpal spot, and a fourth towards the base, interrupted in its middle; dorsal margin, particularly, towards the base, fuscous; surface with scattered hairs, those of the nervures more distinct and blackish; tibia and tarsi with black setæ.
+Length to tip of wings $\frac{7}{10}$ of an inch.

-3. P. sericea.
-Blackish, sericeous; wings varied with fuscous and sericeous.
+3. P. scricea.
+Blackish, sericeous, wings varied with fuscous and sericeous.
+Inhabits N.W.
+Territory.

-Head with a cinereous gloss, and a few long hairs; antennæ brown, incisures margined with yellowish; basal joint colour of the head; thorax with a cinereous gloss in a particular light; superior wings varied with pruinose and fuscous; a transverse, quadrate, blackish spot on the middle of the inner margin; hairs numerous, minute, those of the nervures larger and black; inferior wings immaculate; posterior pairs of feet pale ochreous, sericeous, with black setæ.
+Head with a cinereous gloss and a few long hairs; antennæ brown, incisures margined with yellowish; basal joint colour of the head; thorax with a cinereous gloss, in a particular light;

+superior wings varied with precinose and fuscous; a transverse quadrate blackish spot on the middle of the inner margin; hairs numerous minute, those of the nervures larger and black; inferior wings immaculate; posterior pairs of feet pale ocraceous, sericeous, with black setac.

-Length to tip of wings more than two-fifths of an inch
+Length to tip of the wings more than $\frac{2}{3}$ of an inch.

-MANTISPA, Illig.
+MANTISPA.
+ILLIG.
 Latr.

 M. brunnea.
-Light brown; antennæ fuscous, light brown at the extremity; wings with a very broad, brown margin.
+Light brown; antennæ fuscous, light brown at the extremity; wings with a very broad brown margin.
 Inhabits United States.

-& Antennæ short; posterior and inferior orbits yellow; thorax, first segment obtusely wrinkled, or undulated, anterior margin black, submargin yellow; base black, with a yellow, transverse, angulated line; scutel yellow; meta-thorax yellow on the posterior edge; pleura bilineate with yellow; wings with a broad, light brown costal margin and tip; feet, intermediate and posterior pairs with yellow tibiæ and tarsi, a rufous spot being near the knee; anterior thighs blackish on the inner side, with a yellow exterior inferior margin, and numerous spines on the inferior edge, of which one is very prominent; tergum at the base of the first and second segments black, the former margined with yellow; venter black at base, segments broadly margined with yellow.
+★ Antennæ short, posterior and inferior orbits yellow; thorax, first segment obtusely wrinkled, or undulated, anterior margin black, submargin yellow; base black with a yellow transverse, angulated line; scutel yellow; metathorax yellow on the posterior edge; pleura bilineate with yellow; mings with a broad light brown costal margin and tip; feet intermediate and posterior pairs with yellow tibia and tarsi, a rufous spot being near the knee; anterior thighs blackish on the inner side, with a yellow exterior inferior margin and numerous spines, on the inferior edge of which one is very prominent; tergum at the base of the first and second segments black, the former margined with yellow; venter black at base, segments broadly margined with yellow.

 ?
-The yellow colour and marginings, excepting on the feet and first segment of the thorax, obsolete; the wings are darker than those of the male, and the hyaline portion of the wings is tinetured with a shade of the general colour.
+The yellow colour and marginings, excepting on the feet and first segment of the thorax, obsolete; the wings are darker than those of the male and the hyaline portion of the wings is tinctured with a shade of the general colour.

-Length of the body 5 half an inch, 2 to tip of wings more than nine-tenths of an inch.
+Length δ of the body $\frac{1}{2}$ an inch.
+2 to tip of wings more than $\frac{2}{10}$ of an inch.

-A specimen of the female of this curious insect was presented to me about a year ago by Mr. William Mason of this city; it was found near Philadelphia by Mr. Tyler.
-The male occurred on St. Peter's river.
+A specimen of the female of this curious insect, was presented to me about a year ago by Mr. Wm.
+Mason of this city, it was found near Philadelphia by Mr. Tyler.
+The male occurred on St. Peter's River.